Speaking/Attending Board Meetings

-The laws and policies of North Carolina provide that issues or concerns involving individual personnel matters are confidential, and therefore, not appropriate for public comment settings.
-Concerns related to personnel issues may be addressed through applicable WCPSS personnel, the grievance policy, or other applicable policies.
+The laws and policies of North Carolina provide that issues or concerns involving individual personnel matters are confidential, and, therefore, not appropriate for public comment settings.
+Concerns related to personnel issues may be addressed through appropriate WCPSS personnel, the grievance policy, or other applicable policies.

-Anyone who requires disability accommodations or may have trouble accessing phone or internet access for the Board’s electronic meetings is encouraged to contact Melissa Allen at firstname.lastname@example.org prior to the day of the meeting to explore whether alternative arrangements can be made for the submission of public comment.
+Anyone who requires disability accommodations is encouraged to contact Melissa Allen at firstname.lastname@example.org prior to the day of the meeting.